Cost of Living Calculator

 Entertainment

-Entertainment spending involves dining out, watching movies, joining fitness clubs and engaging in recreational activities.
-While not essential, these expenses contribute to overall quality of life and vary widely between cities.
+Entertainment spending covers dining, fitness, movies and other leisure activities.
+While not essential, these expenses contribute to the overall quality of life and vary widely between cities.

-As prices rise over time, the cost of essentials like housing, groceries and utilities increases, making daily expenses more expensive.
-This can shrink purchasing power, especially if wages don’t keep up, and force households to adjust their budgets.
+As prices rise over time, the cost of essentials like housing, groceries and utilities increases.

 Understanding the Cost of Living Index

-For instance, Manhattan's cost-of-living index is more than twice the national average, making it one of the most expensive places to live in the U.S. In contrast, Decatur, Illinois, ranks more than 20% below the national average, offering much lower living costs.
+Manhattan's cost-of-living index runs more than twice the national average.
+Decatur, Illinois, ranks more than 20% below the national average with lower living costs.

 Cost of Living FAQ